catenax-ng/product-knowledge/docs/adoption-view/CX-0084-Federated_Queries_In_Data_Spaces_v1.0.0.md

 - Access to the backend system is decoupled by another layer of security, such that additional types of policies (role-based row-level and attribute-level access) can be implemented in the interplay of Matchmaking and Binding Agents.
 - There is a clear distinction between advanced graph operations (including type inference and transitive/recursive traversal also via EDC) on the Matchmaking Level and efficient, but more restricted and secure graph operations on the Binding/Data Level.

-As mentioned earlier, essential for the realization of the idea is the creation, governance and discoverability of a well-defined semantic catalogue (the **Federated Data Catalogue**), which forms together with the data inside the Graph Assets a **Federated Knowledge Graph**.
+As mentioned earlier, essential for the realization of the idea is the creation, governance and discoverability of a well-defined semantic catalogue (the **Federated Catalogue**) which together with the data inside the Graph Assets forms a **Federated Knowledge Graph**.
 In this context, the definition of a Knowledge Graph (KG) as "a multi relational graph composed of entities and relations which are regarded as nodes and different types of edges, respectively" is extended with aspect of federation.
 We see a Federated KG as a KG where entities and relations reside physically distributed over multiple systems connected through a network and a common query language.
 We see semantic metadata as structural information to scope the entities and relations of the KG based on ontological principles.
 This is the agreement, necessary for the successful interplay of the distributed parties within the data space.

 To summarize, the Knowledge Agent standard shall achieve the following abilities: